Goutte/git-spend/docs/README.en.md

     make install-man

 > … and now a debian package makes sense ;
-> can't find yet if `go get` allows hooks for this.
+> can't find yet if `go get` allows hooks to install manpages.